Porsche Macan Review & Prices

 There’s plenty of headroom in the front too, despite the Macan’s sporty sloping roofline – but a slight bulge in the driver’s footwell means there’s not loads of space to stretch out if you have large feet.

 Unfortunately there aren’t many large cubby holes dotted around the Macan’s cabin.
 The door bins are too small to hold a one-litre bottle and the glovebox isn’t particularly generous either.
-The two cupholders sandwiched between the front seats are reasonably wide, but you’ll struggle for somewhere to put anything bigger than a medium-sized cup of coffee.
+You’ll struggle for somewhere to put anything bigger than a medium-sized cup of coffee in the cup-holders, too.

 You’ll find a reasonably deep storage bin under the central armrest, however.
-It’s big enough to store a few phones and comes with a USB socket to keep them charged, too.
-There’s a 12V socket under a plastic cover in the centre console to keep other large devices topped-up, too.
+It’s big enough to store a few phones and comes with a USB socket to keep them charged.

 Space in the back seats

-There’s quite a bit less rear leg room in the Macan than you get in an Audi Q5 and your six-foot-tall friends will be left wanting a little for headroom, too.
-Carrying three abreast is more comfortable in a Volvo XC60 and a large central tunnel means there isn’t much room for your centre passenger’s feet.
+There’s quite a bit less rear leg room in the Macan than you get in an Audi Q5, and your six-foot-tall friends will be left wanting a little for headroom, too.
+Carrying three abreast is more comfortable in a Volvo XC60 (there’s more shoulder room) while the large central tunnel means there isn’t much room for your middle-passenger’s feet.

 Boot space